Provides support for undergraduate students to become involved in a research project under the supervision of their academic advisor

 - Applicant’s plans for sharing research findings through participation in a professional conference and/or publication

-- List of planned expenditures and justification for the expenditures
+- Budget including a list of planned expenditures and justification for the spending

-- Acknowledgement of prior WVSGC funding and brief description of previous projects funded
+- Acknowledgment of prior WVSGC funding and a brief description of previous projects funded.

 The applicant will also upload their resume and an official or unofficial copy of their transcript.
 The Consortium will award these grants based on the following criteria:

-- Student’s academic and extracurricular achievements (30 points)
+- Student’s statement on academic and extracurricular achievements, research experience, and career interests (50 points)